mbzuai-oryx/ALM-Bench/README.md

 To evaluate Video-LMMs on the ALM-Bench, please follow the following steps:

 #### 0) Installation
-Follow the instructions in [INSTALL.md](assets/INSTALL.md) to install packages and model weights required to run the sample Video-LMM codes for evaluation.
+Follow the instructions in [INSTALL.md](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Assets/INSTALL.md) to install packages and model weights required to run the sample Video-LMM codes for evaluation.

+#### 1) Comparing the Predicted Answers with Ground-Truth Answers using LLM-Assisted evaluation:
+Once the answer predictions are generated from step 1, we utilize LLM as a Judge to measure/quantify the correctness of LMM prediction for each question in the ALM-Bench.
+Please follow the instructions in LLM_SCORING.md for using LMM-Assisted evaluation.

 ## 🧩 Additional Assets for LLM-based QA generation process: